 - Tag feed – Display a list of posts that have been tagged with a specific tag or category

 - Recent Global Posts – Display a list of recent posts anywhere on your site using a simple shortcode or template function

 - Recent Global Posts Feed – Create an RSS feed of all the latest posts on your network

 - Live Stream – Display your own slick animated Live Stream Widget

-- User Reports – If you’ve been looking for a way to track user posts and comments across your network then look no further
+- User Reports – Track user posts across your network

 For help with installing plugins please refer to our Plugin installation guide.

 This plugin by itself does not provide any features to your users.
 It’s simply a backend plugin that can be used to build other features.

 An example plugin demonstrating how the Post Indexer can be used is found here.

 2. Visit Plugins in your Network Admin dashboard and Network Activate the Post Indexer plugin there.